aws-powertools/powertools-lambda-python/docs/we_made_this.md

 ## Workshops

-### Introduction to Lambda Powertools
+### Introduction to Powertools for AWS Lambda

 > **Author: [Michael Walmsley](https://twitter.com/walmsles){target="_blank" rel="nofollow"}** :material-twitter:

 This repo contains documentation for a live coding workshop for the AWS Programming and Tools Meetup in Melbourne.
 The workshop will start with the SAM Cli "Hello World" example API project.

-Throughout the labs we will introduce each of the AWS Lambda Powertools Core utilities to showcase how simple they are to use and adopt for all your projects, and how powerful they are at bringing you closer to the Well Architected Serverless Lens.
+Throughout the labs we will introduce each of the Powertools for AWS Lambda Core utilities to showcase how simple they are to use and adopt for all your projects, and how powerful they are at bringing you closer to the Well Architected Serverless Lens.

 * :material-github: [github.com/walmsles/lambda-powertools-coding-workshop](https://github.com/walmsles/lambda-powertools-coding-workshop){target="_blank" rel="nofollow"}